Your home is your castle, but there are also many financial advantages of owning a home. Here are five ways that owning

 No other investment, asset or debt is as misunderstood as a home.
 A home can be a wonderful and lucrative investment, but like any investment, it needs to be regularly reviewed, maintained and, when appropriate, sold.
-Even if your home is paid off, you still pay costs for repairs (like air conditioning and other appliances, landscaping, and other aspects of the home that require regular maintenance, not to mention taxes.
+Even if your home is paid off, you still pay costs for repairs on things like air conditioning and other appliances, landscaping, and other aspects of the home that require regular maintenance, not to mention taxes.
 But like any investment, if you own it long term, take care of it and sell when the market is right, you stand to make a great gain.
 Make sure your house is well maintained, Gettysburg Gutter Guards are always at your disposal.

 3. Tax Savings (Federal and State)